mcheang20/mcheang20.github.io/_portfolio/chatter.md

 ## Problem and Challenges

-The application had to feature the ability to send and receive messages in realtime.
+The focus was to develop an application with the ability to send and receive messages in realtime.
 This meant including a database and backend service to manage the transfer of data between users and the database.

 <div class="col-all-2">
   <dl>